codebymike/laravel-lw-shoppinglist/README.md

 -   Don't feel like I used LiveWire/Volt in the optimal way, probably better when utilising full page components w/ routing.
 -   The final UI for the ShoppingList component could definitely be made more accessible, with clearer labeling, descriptions and aria-attributing.
--   In the Challenge PDF there is a story duplication error in story#8
+-   In the Challenge PDF there is a story duplication error in story#8.
 -   If I had more time:
     -   Implement Story 9.
-Estimate would have taken approx 1 more hour, incl: 'public' shopping list view, laravel emails+commands, templates & testing
+Estimate would have taken approx 1 more hour, incl: 'public' shopping list view, laravel emails+commands, templates & testing.
     -   I would break down the main ShoppingList component to smaller subcomponents (initial attempts broke drag-UI functionality).
     -   Add more tests to cover errors, input-boundaries.
     -   Better accessibility options: graceful no-javascript fallbacks, better error messaging, clearer UI etc.
+    -   ShoppingList item's title length has no length limit, didn't want to add a short, arbitrary limit or truncation - would rework UI to allow cleaner overflow.
+    -   Slightly better dark/light mode support.

-### Instructions
+### Build + Run Instructions

 -   Assuming you're running php 8.4x and node 20.x